TENET Innovation to Commercialization (TENET i2c) Program

 Transforming medical research into commercial products that improve lives.

-Open to: University of Calgary researchers, clinicians, postdocs, undergraduate students, graduate students and staff across all faculties interested in transforming their health-related research into a commercial product.
+Eligibility: This competition is open to University of Calgary researchers, clinicians, postdocs, undergraduate students, graduate students and staff across all faculties interested in transforming their health-related research into a commercial product.

 Testimonials: To view testimonials of past participants, please click here.

 - Read the 2019 winners announcement in UToday

 - Read the 2018 winners announcement in UToday

 - Read the 2017 winners announcement in UToday

 - Read the 2016 winners announcement in UToday

 Program details: The TENET i2c program has provided funding and training to University of Calgary researchers, clinicians, postdocs, graduate students and staff to transform their health research into a commercial product.

 In its early years, the competition was exclusive to ventures within the Cumming School of Medicine (CSM).
 After an expansion of the program, the competition is now hosted by the Hunter Hub for Entrepreneurial Thinking to encourage participants from all faculties to apply for a chance to build their health-related research into reality.